-Appendix 5: Mapping of Australian Standard Classification of Languages (ASCL)
+Appendix 5: Australian Standard Classification of Languages

-The ABS has developed the ASCL in response to a wide community interest in the language use of the Australian population and to meet a growing statistical and administrative need.
-The Australian Standard Classification of Languages Second Edition should be used whenever demographic, labour and social statistics are classified by language.
-The ABS will use the classification in its own statistical work, for example, in the Census of Population and Housing.
+The ABS developed the Australian Standard Classification of Languages (ASCL) in response to a wide community interest in the language use of the Australian population and to meet a growing statistical and administrative need.
+The Australian Standard Classification of Languages is intended for use whenever demographic, labour and social statistics are classified by language.
+The ABS uses the classification in its own statistical work, for example, in the Census of Population and Housing.
 The ABS urges its use by other government agencies, community groups, and academic and private sector organisations collecting, analysing, or using information relating to language use.
 This will improve the comparability of data from these sources.